Mass media in Croatia: Regulatory authorities

 Although by now "a truly internalized value", freedom of speech in Croatia suffers from a certain fatigue in times of deep economic crisis, after many consecutive years of recession.
 New legislative measures, such as the 2013 norm on "vilification", seem to go in the wrong direction.
 Paradoxically, international pressures have eased after Croatia's accession to the European Union, and media freedom in the country is today deemed in a worse condition than in 2013.

 The European Federation of Journalists, in cooperation with Croatia's HND and SNH associations, have established in July 2015 the Croatian Center for the Protection of Freedom of Expression to provide legal protection to journalists.

+In 2023, the draft of a Media Act, proposed by the Croatian Government drew criticism from the Croatian Journalists’ Association HND.
+The Media Act would give publishers the right to not publish journalistic pieces without explanation, which the HND fears would lead to self censorship.
+The Law also drew criticism for the proposed establishment of a Register for Journalist and the need for journalists to reveal their sources of information.
+The Croatian government also received criticism for the weak protection of journalists against SLAPP lawsuits.

 Attacks and threats against journalists

 Crimes against journalists have declined in the recent years.
 Although no Croatian journalist has lost her/his life lately, threats against journalists persist.
 Yet, courts have lately started taking verbal threats more seriously too.
 2015 marked a deterioration of the situation, with 14 cases reported between May and August alone, compared to the 24 cases in May 2014/May 2015.

 In 2011 the Association of Croatian Investigative Journalists (ACIJ) published a White Paper with 70 stories of censorship and intimidation against journalists since the early 1990s.
 Impunity remains a big issue, due to lack of follow-up to police reports, prosecutors accusating assailants for minor charges (e.g. disturbance to peace rather than assault), and lack of investigations in the crime orchestrators rather than only in the hitmen.
 Journalists working on war crimes, organised crime and corruption have been particularly at risk.